The Tape Matrix

 As a teenager I collected jazz CDs—I had several hundreds of them.
 Today, for no particular reason, I collect cassettes with loose ties to electronic music.

-modular tape shelves
+3D printed modular tape shelves

 Concept